 The staff at Cypress Elementary is fully committed to providing an educational environment that ensures academic improvement for all students.
 Even with the many challenges faced by our community, the staff continues to maintain communication, receive feedback and assist in offering support for our "customers", the students.
-We accomplish these goals by providing a wide variety of student services including : tutoring for at-risk students, a developmental counseling, conflict resolution training, Character Education Substance Abuse Training, Child Assault Prevention, Career Development, development of study habits and Inclusion opportunities for ESE students.
+We accomplish these goals by providing a wide variety of student services including: tutoring for at-risk students, developmental counseling programs, conflict resolution training, Character Education Substance Abuse Training, Child Assault Prevention, Career Development, development of study habits and Inclusion opportunities for ESE students.
 In addition, Cypress Elementary encourages parental involvement by providing opportunities for parent participation in all aspects of school operations including: employment at Cypress Elementary, Parent Inservices, EESAC, P.T.A. and through the many active student clubs and organizations.
-The School Climate Survey completed at the end of 2004-2005 by students, staff and parents rated our school as an A by all three stakeholder groups.
-Cypress Elementary currently has 350 cleared volunteers who assist our staff in maintaining and supporting the many quality school programs in operation.
-We also received the "Golden Volunteer School" award for the 28th year in May 2005.
-The large number of volunteers and employees with children at Cypress, further indicate satisfaction with a school climate that encourages and welcomes and open environment where all stakeholders feel empowered to make suggestions for the benefit of our school community as evidenced by a 4.4 rating(question 3e) on the Organizational Performance Improvement Survey.
+The School Climate Survey completed at the end of 2005-2006 by students, staff and parents rated our school as an A by all three stakeholder groups.
+Cypress Elementary currently has 440 cleared volunteers who assist our staff in maintaining and supporting the many quality school programs in operation.
+We also received the "Golden Volunteer School" award for the 29th year in May 2006.
+The large number of volunteers and employees with children at Cypress, further indicate satisfaction with a school climate that encourages an open environment where all stakeholders feel empowered to make suggestions for the benefit of our school community as evidenced by a 4.7 rating (question 3a) on the Organizational Performance Improvement Survey.